English Verbs Definition and Types with Examples

 Examples

 Complex transitive verb: A transitive verb with a complement is called a complex transitive verb.
 Complement is a word or phrase that is added to the object to modify its meaning.
-In the following sentences, all the verbs written in italic are complex transitive.
-The other words that go with the verbs are complement.
+In the following sentences, all the verbs written in italics are complex transitive.
+The other words that go with the verbs are complements.

 Examples